 Before man experimented with the use of pheromones, this spectacular bird of prey was much more numerous than it is today.
 They have also been hunted by shepherds and gamekeepers that considered them a threat to their sheep or birds.
 With intense conservation actions, the populations in eastern Europe recovered, recovery plans are aimed at colonizing some traditional breeding areas in Europe.

-You have read this article Animals with the title Some Of The Most Endangered Species.
-You can bookmark this page URL https://lettersfromladygodiva.blogspot.com/2012/06/some-of-most-endangered-species.html.
+with the title Some Of The Most Endangered Species.
+You can bookmark this page URL http://lettersfromladygodiva.blogspot.com/2012/06/some-of-most-endangered-species.html.
 Thanks!